DashboardCode/BsMultiSelect/README.md

                      });

 ````
-Since this means you are going to heavy styling those additional options are available (you see default values):
+ Also `useCss: true` allows you to go to heavy styling (and even use plugin without bootstrap).
+Those additional options are available (you see default values):

 ````